If you are interested in hosting shlichim, please fill out this easy form!

 In order to maintain this wonderful program, we rely on the hospitality and generosity of families in our community who open their homes each summer to our Israeli visitors.

 One of the essences of the traditional Jewish view on relationships is found in the mitzvah of Hachnasat Orchim—hospitality to guests (literally, bringing in guests); an important act of kindness.
-At Camp Shelanu, we practice the mitzvah of Hachnasat Orchim through our successful tradition of welcoming shlichim from Israel into our camp, our community and our personal lives.
+At Camp Shelanu, we practice the mitzvah of Hachnasat Orchim through our successful tradition of welcoming shlichim from Israel into our camp, our community, and our personal lives.

 Home hospitality offers many opportunities for cultural exchange, enabling our families and young Israeli adults to live together, learn from each other and form meaningful relationships.
 Many of our shlichim and families maintain contact long after the summer is over!

 Our shlichim want to share their love of Israel with their host family members, as well as to learn about and connect with American Jewish culture.
-They come with a strong desire to share your day-to-day life.
+They come with a strong desire to share in your day-to-day life.
 There is no pressure to impress your Israeli visitors—simple trips to the attractions in and around Durham-Chapel Hill, sharing family traditions, even shopping with your family will be memorable experiences for your new friends.

 Below, you can find additional information on hosting shlichim in your home, as well as the Jewish Agency for Israel’s Summer Shlichim program.
 If you are interested in hosting shlichim, please fill out this easy form!